What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Loved it.

-Um, but I was calling.
+But I was calling.

 I tell my staff before the show starts.

-I said, All right, I want a clock.
+I said, all right, I want a clock.

 I want you to count how much time President Trump is speaking.